nuxt/docs/en/faq/github-pages.md

 ### Travis CI

-To deploy with [Travis CI](https://travis-ci.org/) (free for public repositories), sign in via your Github account, granting Travis access to view your repositories, and then enable the build server for your repository by toggling the switch next to your repositories name in the list displayed.
+To deploy with [Travis CI](https://travis-ci.org/), a free for open source projects build server, sign in via your Github account, granting Travis access to view your repositories, and then enable the build server for your repository by toggling the switch next to your repositories name in the list displayed.

 [TODO PICTURE]